A City of Resilience: Public Health in Detroit

 Tonya Allen is an alumna of the University of Michigan School of Public Health.
 She has dedicated her career to improving lives in her hometown of Detroit.
 Currently, Allen is the president and CEO of the Skillman Foundation, which supports the well-being of Detroit's children through grant-making and civic leadership.
 For her visionary and high-impact work, Allen received a U-M Bicentennial Alumni Award in 2017.
 Learn more.

-Assistant Professor, Department of Health Behavior and Health Education at the University of Michigan
+Assistant Professor of Health Behavior and Health Education at the University of Michigan

-Dr. Fleming's research focuses on the social determinants of health and health behaviors, with a particular focus on developing and evaluating interventions in poor and marginalized communities in Michigan and abroad.
-In the work he is initiating in Michigan, he uses a community-based participatory approach with Latino immigrants to examine how policies and discrimination contribute to poor physical and mental health outcomes.
+Dr. Fleming's research focuses on the social determinants of health and health behaviors, with a focus on developing and evaluating interventions in poor and marginalized communities in Michigan and abroad.
+In Michigan, he uses a community-based participatory approach with Latinx immigrants to examine how policies and discrimination contribute to poor health outcomes.
 Learn more.

-Assistant Professor of Health Behavior & Health Education, University of Michigan School of Public Health
+Assistant Professor of Health Behavior and Health Education at the University of Michigan School of Public Health

 Dr. Mehdipanah's current research portfolio focuses on aspects of urban health including urban renewal, planning, housing and gentrification.
 She specializes in innovative research methods including realist evaluations and concept mapping to develop conceptual frameworks linking complex interventions to health.
 Learn more.